Kiezzis/Kiezzis/README.md

+!! this is still working in progress !!

 <p align=center>
 Hello hello!!!
 I'm kiez/Viz!
 I'm genderfluid so uhh I allow you to use any pronounce except "it" ,, no hate to people who use that pronounce btw,! <3